artaveo/artaveo/ROAD-MAP-ARTAVEO.md

 ## 14.1 Visual direction

 Premium · minimal · editorial · technical · confident · human.

+The concrete identity — approved logo, derived tokens and variants — is finalized in Phase 4.1 (D-12); this section sets the boundaries the derivation must respect.

 Quality comes from typography, spacing, composition, hierarchy, content clarity, image quality, interaction quality and consistent tokens — **not** from gradients, glassmorphism, endless rounded cards, 3D, random floating shapes, infinite marquees, heavy parallax or neon.
 Motion is restrained, respects `prefers-reduced-motion`, and the design must remain premium with motion disabled.